 If you’re looking for creative science experiments for kids, we’ve got some great resources for you!
-Whether or not you have a budding ecologist, neuroscientist, or engineer, all children gain important abilities when parents support and encourage doing at-home science experiments.
+Whether or not you have a budding ecologist, neuroscientist, or engineer, all children gain important abilities when parents support and encourage doing at-home, easy science experiments.

 For kids of all ages, the benefits are enormous.
 Doing science projects helps develop a child’s resourcefulness, particularly their skills at goal-setting, planning, and problem-solving.
 It also nurtures intellectual curiosity, helping children acquire new ways of asking questions and understanding the world.